 open/close all folders

 - Present in a good number of Don Bluth films.
 Fievel just never gets a break in An American Tail; in The Land Before Time Littlefoot sees his mother die, his herd separated, and his home destroyed, with only his few friends as support.
-Good thing Don Bluth believes in happy endings; too bad you have to earn the hell out of them.
+Good thing Don Bluth believes in happy endings; too bad you have to earn them.

 - Her sister Anna gets one as well.
 First her beloved sister shuts her out without any explanation as the reason was erased from her mind, she becomes an orphan and has to attend her parents' funeral alone, then in the space of a day she has to endure her sister refusing her to marry what she thinks is her true love, having said sister reveal ice powers and flee the town while ignoring her pleas to come back, then later on reject all her attempts to reconnect and strike her heart with her ice powers, dooming her to a slow death, and finally who she thought was her true love reject her in the most callous way.
 Then she has to choose between saving her life or her sister's.
-Fortunately she makes the right choice.
+Fortunately she makes the right choice and like Elsa, becomes a Type A in the proccess.

 - What happens to Veronika in The Cranes Are Flying?
 Well, Operation Barbarossa separates her from her fiance when he joins the army.
 Her parents are killed by a German bomb.
 She's raped.
 She gets stuck in a marriage with her rapist.
 She's evacuated to a shack in Siberia along with the rest of her hospital.
 And she goes to greet her old fiance when he comes home from the war, only to find out for sure that he is dead.